-With the work on the fuel tank finished, Benjie and his team began sculpting a steel mold for the rear cowl.
+With the work on the fuel tank finished, Benjie and his team began sculpting a steel mould for the rear cowl.
 Designed to be as short and simple as possible it matches the width of the factory rear wheel perfectly.
-After the mold was completed it was used to construct the strong, lightweight carbon fibre tail.
-The seats upholstery was done using a mix of alcantara and cowhide leather and a matching tank pad was upholstered to include a nifty storage pocket.
+After the mould was completed it was used to construct the strong, lightweight carbon fibre tail.
+The seat’s upholstery was done using a mix of Alcantara and cowhide leather and a matching tank pad was upholstered to include a nifty storage pocket.

-To compliment the alloy tank new fenders were rolled from aluminum and secured with stainless steel brackets.
-The front one even wears a ‘pedestrian-slicer’ style numberplate as a nod to the British motorcycles that influenced the original Cafe Racer movement.
+To complement the alloy tank new fenders were rolled from aluminium and secured with stainless steel brackets.
+The front one even wears a ‘pedestrian-slicer’ style number plate as a nod to the British motorcycles that influenced the original Cafe Racer movement.

-Rather than taking the obvious route and converting to wire-spoked rims the lightweight aluminum wheels have been retained.
+Rather than taking the obvious route and converting to wire-spoked rims, the lightweight aluminium wheels have been retained.
 A true function over form decision that somehow hasn’t detracted visually from the end result.
 Performance focused Pirelli rubber was also chosen to ensure the bikes rider could properly put it through its paces.
-And Benjie made a set of new stainless steel foot peg brackets, foot controls and pegs to position the rider correctly for aggressive riding.
+And Benjie made a set of new stainless steel footpeg brackets, foot controls and pegs to position the rider correctly for aggressive riding.

 The Velotica D’Epoca’s exhaust currently holds the top position in my ‘2016 sexiest pipes’ list.
 The painstakingly welded, pie-cut stainless headers were inspired by the snakes of Medusa’s head.
-Slithering their way around the engine each one holds a hand-hammered muffler with polished alloy heat shield and exposed welds to illustrate the hard work that went in to making them.
+Slithering their way around the engine each one holds a hand-hammered muffler with a polished alloy heat shield and exposed welds to illustrate the hard work that went into making them.

 Since the motor was running strong when the bike was purchased it hasn’t been heavily reworked.
-The previous owner had already installed race cams, port & polished the heads, added a Keihin FCR 41mm carb and a programmable ignition system.
+The previous owner had already installed race cams, port & polished the heads, and added a Keihin FCR 41mm carb and a programmable ignition system.
 After a service and some minor maintenance and the carb was re-jetted to suit the custom exhaust and it was ready to rock.
-The bike’s 3-way adjustable Racetech Showa forks, alloy swing arm and adjustable Ohlins mono-shock also provided great performance so they were simply given a good clean and adjusted to suit the bikes new reduced weight.
+The bike’s 3-way adjustable Racetech Showa forks, alloy swingarm and adjustable Ohlins mono-shock also provided great performance so they were simply given a good clean and adjusted to suit the bike’s new reduced weight.

-“The Ducati 900SS/SP is fast for its age…” says Benjie. “and our ‘50s style Cafe Racer conversion makes the Velotica D’Epoca to our collection.”
+“The Ducati 900SS/SP is fast for its age…” says Benjie. “and our ‘50s style Cafe Racer conversion makes the Velotica D’Epoca a potent addition to our collection.”
 I couldn’t agree more.